apoc64/NeoNeo4/README.md

 With Xcode 12+, MacOS 10.15+, and an iOS Simulator running 14+ setup and the repo cloned, open NeoNeo4.xcodeproj in Xcode.

-To run the app on the selected simulator or authorized device, press Command + R, or press the play button in the toolbar.

-To run the tests, press Command + U, or use the dropdown from the play button.

-## API Keys
+### API Keys

 The app stores API keys in Config.xcconfig, which is gitignored.
 In Xcode, create a new file, and select configuration settings file.
 Add a NASA api key, or use DEMO_KEY:

 ```
 NASA_API_KEY = DEMO_KEY
 ```

+### Running the app

+To run the app on the selected simulator or authorized device, press Command + R, or press the play button in the toolbar.

+To run the tests, press Command + U, or use the dropdown from the play button.

 ## About the App